-By default, Microsoft Office Picture Manager is not included in the Office 2013 pack.
-However, you can download the Microsoft Office Picture Manager 2010 and install it with Office 2013.
+By default, Microsoft Office Picture Manager is not included in the Office 2013 package.
+However, you can download Microsoft Office Picture Manager 2010 and install it alongside Office 2013.
 It works well.

-It is also possible to have Picture Manager from your office installation media of Office 2007 or 2010 but this is dependent on your license – so you will need to check the license if this is allowed and in compliance.
-If you are not sure whether your license is in compliance to pick it from the installation media and install it with the new 2013 version, then it is best to check with Office Support.
-This article, has a different approach which is in compliance.
+It is also possible to obtain Picture Manager from your Office installation media for Office 2007 or 2010, but this depends on your license, so you will need to check if this is allowed and compliant.
+If you are not sure whether your license complies with obtaining it from the installation media and installing it alongside the new 2013 version, it is best to consult with Office Support.
+This article presents a different approach that is compliant.

 A copy from the SP license below:

-It is important that you read the entire license agreement carefully, and if anything is unclear seek support from Microsoft.
-Upon accepting the license agreement, you will be in compliance with the terms of license.
+It is important that you read the entire license agreement carefully, and if anything is unclear, seek support from Microsoft.
+Upon accepting the license agreement, you will be in compliance with the terms of the license.

 If it is the correct version, then you will see the usual setup prompt with the Install button on it.

-Select Customize – then, from the installation options tab, and select “not available” for “all three main areas”.
+Select “Customize” – then, from the installation options tab, choose “not available” for all three main areas

-If you found this article help, write a comment saying “Thank You” so i know that it worked.
+If you found this article helpful, write a comment saying “Thank You” so I know that it worked.